Operating Hours & Seasons

 Spring: April to May 19

 The spring season in any year is dictated by weather.
-We begin plowing Denali's sole road no later than March, so ideally visitors can drive up to 30 miles into the park by early / mid April.
-However, heavy snow can fall in April, so vehicle access in the park is variable until more reliably warm weather arrives in May.
-There are typically no ranger-led activities until May 15, so the main activity during an April or early May visit is sightseeing along as much of the road as weather allows you to drive.
+In a typical year, the road is plowed and visitors can drive up to 30 miles into the park by late April.
+However, heavy snow can fall in April, so vehicle access in the park is variable until warmer weather arrives in May.
+There are typically no ranger-led programs until May 15, so the main activity during an April or early May visit is sightseeing along as much of the road as weather allows you to drive.

 Contact us in spring to learn more or follow our spring road opening updates.